-- 3.13.3.53 There is considerable uncertainty associated with the potential benefits to fish and shellfish populations as a result of the potential reduction of fishing activities within the Tier 1 offshore wind farm projects due to the mobility of most of the receptors identified.
+- 3.13.3.63 There is considerable uncertainty associated with the potential benefits to fish and shellfish populations as a result of the potential reduction of fishing activities within the Tier 1 offshore wind farm projects due to the mobility of most of the receptors identified.
 Potential benefits are most likely to be realised by species with limited mobility and specific habitat requirement (e.g. sandeel, Nephrops and other crustaceans).
-Overall, it is predicted that the sensitivity of fish and shellfish receptors to potential reduction in fishing pressure is considered to be low and the magnitude is deemed to be minor.
-The effect will therefore be of minor beneficial significance, which is not significant in EIA terms. - 3.13.3.54 Due to the localised scale of the impact and the low sensitivity of receptors, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of negligible significance, which is not significant in EIA terms. - 3.13.3.55 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this PEIR.
-A full account of the screening and appropriate assessment is presented within the Draft Report to Inform Appropriate Assessment (DONG Energy, 2017a).
+Overall, the sensitivity of fish and shellfish receptors to potential reduction in fishing pressure is considered to be low and the magnitude of the cumulative impact is deemed to be minor.
+The effect will therefore be of minor beneficial significance, which is not significant in EIA terms. - 3.13.3.64 Due to the localised scale of the impact and the low sensitivity of receptors, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of negligible significance, which is not significant in EIA terms. - 3.13.3.65 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this Environmental Statement.
+A full account of the screening and appropriate assessment is presented within the Report to Inform Appropriate Assessment (document reference number A5.2).